 While a lot of the manual labor of Instagram is overrated these days and time-consuming, there are ways to get around this.
 There are some excellent ways these days to outsource the boring engagement stuff that you have to do on Instagram and focus on the parts that excite you.

-Third-party Instagram marketing companies that provides automatic Instagram likes can be great for this.
+Third-party Instagram marketing companies that provide automatic Instagram likes can be great for this.
 This means that your posts will get likes – and even comments – and you won’t even have to lift a finger yourself.

 What’s more, outsourcing your engagement like this is surprisingly affordable.
 In fact, it’s one of the cheapest ways to promote your Instagram posts.